nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func Put(id []byte, ownerKey interop.PublicKey, info []byte)
 ```

-Put creates new subnet with the specified owner and info\.
+Put creates a new subnet with the specified owner and info\.

 ##### RemoveClientAdmin